Defining A Polar Vortex And Highlighting Its Potential Dangers

 Conclusion

-Now that you have a good idea of exactly what a polar vortex is and what causes it to become dangerous, you will now be able to better understand such an event.
+Now that one has a good idea of exactly what a polar vortex is and what causes it to become dangerous, one will be able to better understand such an event.

 Until next time, keep your eye on the weather!